bioinformatics-core-shared-training/Managing-your-research-data/description.md

   - Tips and tricks to make sure that your spreadsheets are readable by programming languages such as R
   - Learn how to use the OpenRefine software for data cleaning
   - Preparing high-throughput biological data for submission to a public repository such as Gene Expression Omnibus (GEO) or ArrayExpress

+# Objectives: After this course you should be able to:

+- Select an appropriate backup strategy for your data
+- Organise your files in a more structured and consistent manner
+- Avoid common pitfalls in spreadsheet manipulation
+- Known what resources are available at The University of Cambridge for Research Data Management